JELAshford/pattern-buffer/README.md

-# Pattern Buffer
+# Pattern Buffer 🧮

-Fast pattern counting on small-alphabet sequences with GPU acceleration, built on PyTorch's `Tensor`.
+Fast pattern counting on small-alphabet sequences with GPU acceleration, built on PyTorch.

 Originally designed to count patterns in DNA sequences with ambiguous bases as defined by the [IUPAC code](https://www.bioinformatics.org/sms/iupac.html), but can be extended to any pattern counting task where the original sequences and target patterns can be converted into a sensible categorical encoding.